Fathom Spool Assembly

 Using four threadlocked M5x12 screws and a 3.0 mm hex driver, secure the crank arm hub to the second flange.
 Note the screw heads come through the plastic flange to screw into the aluminum crank arm hub, and the short end of the core should be passed through the central hole in the flange.
 The two teeth on the crank arm hub should line up with two splines on the flange.
 If they do not, rotate 90° and secure.
 In addition, the flange should be oriented with the splines curving as shown.
 Press the black plastic plug in the hole in the crank arm hub.
 Tighten the screws until they indent the plastic slightly.

-For the standard version, use three #8-1/4″ self tapping screws and a #2 Phillips head driver to secure three nylon clamps the inside face of the flange where the plug is located.
+For the standard version, use three #8-1/4″ self tapping screws and a #2 Phillips head driver to secure three nylon clamps to the inside face of the flange where the plug is located.
 The clamps should be mounted next to each other in the second from outermost holes.

 For the large version, use three #8-1/2″ self tapping screws instead and a #2 Phillips head driver to secure the clips against the face of the stiffening ring.
 Match the stiffening ring cutout pattern to the spool face.